 Let’s be honest.
-The Chromecast Ultra was never as big a hit as Google hoped it would be.
+The Chromecast Ultra was never as big a hit as Google hoped.

-The basic Chromecast, which is still around, retails for $30 and you can usually find it on sale for under $20.
+The basic Chromecast, which only recently stopped production, retailed for $30, and you can usually find it on sale for under $20.
 The Chromecast Ultra, however, was almost double the price.

-That’s expensive for a streaming device without any apps or a remote control.
+That’s expensive for a streaming device without any apps or remote control.

-I’m glad to see that Google finally fixed those glaring issues – even if it was about five years too late.
+I’m glad that Google finally fixed those glaring issues – even if it was about five years too late.

 The Chromecast Lineup

-Although it’s considerably more expensive than the basic Chromecast, you’re adding a remote control and a brand new operating system: Google TV.
+Both Chromecasts have the same basic principle: an added remote control and a new operating system: Google TV.

-Before you get too excited, remember that the only part of the new Google Chromecast you’re going to see is the remote control.
+Before you get too excited about the colors, remember that the only part of the new Google Chromecast you will see is the remote control.
 The rest remains hidden behind your television.